ZhenyingZhu/StudyNotes/SystemDesign.md

 - cannot directly refer to a nested document.
 Need to first find its parent node.
 But unless it is deeply nested, it normally don't cause an issue.
 - join is not good supported.
 If really needed, would need to denormalize data consistent.
 Graph model is more nature for such case

+XML supports in relational database comes with optional schema validation.

 HERE: <https://learning.oreilly.com/library/view/designing-data-intensive-applications/9781491903063/ch02.html>

 SCHEMA FLEXIBILITY IN THE DOCUMENT MODEL